 An early digital adopter, Nick was an editor for the Royal Geographical Society’s magazine, Geographical, pioneering its online expansion.
-He has gone on to manage websites, as well as lead branding, social media and digital management, plus run podcasts, for various clients.
+He has gone on to manage websites, as well as leading branding, social media and digital management, plus run podcasts, for various clients.

 Nick is also the author of a critically-acclaimed exposé of extreme-right movements across the globe, called HOMELAND: Into a World of Hate, described as “reportage of the most illuminating kind” by the Times Literary Supplement, “a tremendous scary exposé” by The Independent, and “a heart of darkness” by the Southern Poverty Law Center.